 When visiting Santa Claus Village you will want to head to the center of the village to cross the Arctic Circle.
 In the winter the line cannot be seen on the ground due to the snow so the neon blue line overhead will help you indicate where the official line exists.
 If you want your family at home to be a part of the fun you can notify them before crossing the line and they can watch you on the live stream as you pass over.
 You can also cross over the arctic circle underground at Santa Park.

 As I mentioned before we headed over to the village the night before we actually visited during the daytime.
 This was also when we had a lot of fun sledding.
 Just out front of Snowman World there is a great hill for sledding.
 Just be aware that a road does come through there so you have to keep an eye out for cars that may be passing through.
 The good thing about sledding at night was that there were very few cars passing through.

 If visiting in the winter there is plenty of snow to have a fun time playing in it.
-Whether having a snowball fight or making a snow angel you are sure to have a great time just playing in the snow at Santa Claus Village.
+Whether having a snowball fight or making a snow angel, playing in the snow is a great Santa Claus Village activity.